timscargill/Virtual-Inertial-SLAM/README.md

 # Citation

-If you use Virtual-Inertial SLAM in academic work, please cite:
+If you use Virtual-Inertial SLAM in an academic work, please cite:

 ```
 @inproceedings{Virtual-Inertial-SLAM,